ontio/documentation/sharding/README.md

 ## Deploy Sharding Smart Contract

 New smart contract features are supported in the sharding environment.
 The two most important features are presented in the form of OEP.
-See [OEP-9] (https://github.com/ontio/OEPs/pull/50) and [OEP-11] (https://github.com/ontio/OEPs/pull/54) for more details.
+See [OEP-9](https://github.com/ontio/OEPs/pull/50) and [OEP-11](https://github.com/ontio/OEPs/pull/54) for more details.

 To support these new features, the smart contract compiler has also been upgraded and has added Runtime API specifically for the new sharding network.
 At the moment, only the compiler for Python has been upgraded.
 See [Ontology Sharding Compiler](https://github.com/qiluge/ontology-python-compiler/tree/sharding) for the upgraded compiler.
 The method is the same as before.

 Likewise, in order to support these new features in the sharding environment, the transaction structure has changed.
-Currently, only [ontology-go-sdk] (https://github.com/ontio/ontology-go-sdk/) Tree/sharding) supports sharding transactions.
+Currently, only [ontology-go-sdk](https://github.com/ontio/ontology-go-sdk/tree/sharding) supports sharding transactions.

-Below is an example of cross-shard contract call [an OEP-9 example] (https://github.com/qiluge/ontology-xshard-contract/blob/master/xshardasset/xshardassetdemo.py).
+Below is an example of cross-shard contract call [an OEP-9 example](https://github.com/qiluge/ontology-xshard-contract/blob/master/xshardasset/xshardassetdemo.py).

 ### Compile